aliaaronyu1/enhanced-journal-app/README.md

 # enhanced-journal-app
-A personal journaling application for growth
+A guided journaling application for personal reflection and growth